kohkimakimoto/essh/website/content/docs/en/hosts.md

 Hosts in Essh have scope: **private** or **public**.

-Private hosts can be only used to the tasks.
-The hosts of this type can't be used by ssh login, and does not suggest by zsh-completion. also they can't be used with `--exec` option.
+Private hosts can be only used for the tasks that are defined in same registry.
+The hosts of this type can't be used by ssh login, and does not suggest by zsh-completion.
+Also they can't be used with `--exec` option.

 You can use `private_host` function as an alias to define a private host.
 See the below example: